 I was an animator first and became a user experience designer through exposure.
 As a kid, I was drawing cartoons and comics instead of doing my homework.
 When I discuss an app or an animation with a client or a peer, I visualize it as a hologram.
 I can see all the parts and their connections as a continuous flow.
 I create classical animation through Adobe Flash.
 For me storyboards, animation, user interface designs, comics, and flowcharts are similar forms of visual storytelling.
 I enjoy creating visual rhetoric for mobile apps, Web apps and cartoons.

-2012-Now University of Toronto, PhD Candidate, Faculty of Information (current)
+2012-2017 University of Toronto, PhD in Information Studies, Faculty of Information

 2008-2011 University of Calgary, Master in Strategic Studies

 1997 ICARI Diploma in 2D / 3D Animation, Animation